In this section

 |

-The time-out period at the end of which an established connection to a database (or a Redis storage) will be broken if it is idle.
+The timeout period at the end of which an established connection to a Redis database will be closed if it is idle.

 Default value: 5m